 Want your horse to move like a pro?
 Try stretching him like one!
 Most horse owners know stretches are good for equine athletes and believe they should be doing them, but many have questions about the process.
-How often do horses need to stretch?
+How often do horses need stretching?
 What kind of stretches should they do?
 When should they do them?

 Hold those thoughts and breathe while we get some sage advice—and links to helpful instructions—from two experts who can help you help your horse stretch more, stress less, and stay supple and sound.
 But first, let’s introduce our guests.

 Jec Ballou is a horse trainer, author, and owner of Jec Ballou Fitness & Performance.
-Her well-known books on equine fitness help horse owners get their partners in their best shape.
+Her well-known books on equine stretching and fitness help horse owners get their partners in their best shape.
 Jec’s expertise in equine exercise physiology and focus on biomechanics and athleticism also enable horses and riders to work better together.

-Dr. Melissa Shaver is a veterinarian with Equine Performance Solutions.
+Dr. Melissa Shaver is a vet with Equine Performance Solutions.
 She practices alternative sports medicine therapy for horses, with a focus on acupuncture, manipulation, and joint support.
 She also utilizes modalities such as cold laser, red light therapy, and shock wave.
 Melissa's hands-on approach to medicine has helped her learn the finer points of keeping horses healthy and limber.

 Dr. Shaver: Frequently stretching your horse’s muscles increases mobility and helps the muscles be less painful the next time you go riding.
 Specific benefits of stretch exercises for your horse include: